U.S. envoy to NATO taking "an earful" from allies for Trump

 She does not deny that many U.S. partners "disagree" with the Trump administration's policies and actions, "and they vent sometimes."

-One of the things that Hutchinson says she hears about most, is President Trump's decision to pull the U.S. out of the Iran nuclear deal signed by his predecessor, President Barack Obama.
+One of the things that Hutchison says she hears about most, is President Trump's decision to pull the U.S. out of the Iran nuclear deal signed by his predecessor, President Barack Obama.

 President Trump pulled the U.S. out of the deal, officially called the Joint Comprehensive Plan of Action (JCPOA), last month, to the consternation and private anger of allies including Germany and Britain.

 "So you get an earful about that, do you?"
-Palmer asks Hutchinson.
+Palmer asks Hutchison.

 "I do," concedes the former Republican Senator from Texas.
 "But NATO's main concern now is Russia.
 The U.S. has beefed-up its troop strength in NATO countries that lie next to Russia… like the Baltics and Poland."